jamdelion/project-wordle/README.md

 ## Joy of React, Project I

+> [!NOTE]
+> **Suggested improvements from the course solution code:**
+>
+> - Use `title` in the `WordInput` so that the validation message is customised, e.g. '5 letter word required'.
+You can also use `minLength`, `maxLength` and `required` input attributes.
+> - The `handleFormSubmit` logic could have been defined in the `Game` file and passed down to `WordInput`, rather than passing all the state down to it.
+> - Consider creating a generic Banner and then separate Banner components for winning and losing.
+This way you pass the minimum necessary props instead of some that aren't used in half the cases.

 In this project, we'll recreate a popular online word game, Wordle:

 ![Demo showing the finished product, our Wordle clone](docs/wordle-demo.gif)